Our 10 favorite Sean Connery looks at the movies – Reel

 © Sunset Boulevard/Corbis via Getty Images

-He appears here more dressed than ever: three brown tweed pieces like at Thomas Farthing, bow tie and beautiful pair of burgundy shoes .
-This is definitely the most remarkable outfit in the film.
-To complete the look, a small bucket hat, like you find at Lock & Co.
+Here he appears more dressed than ever: three brown tweed pieces like at Thomas Farthing, bow tie and beautiful pair of burgundy shoes .
+It is certainly the most remarkable outfit of the film.
+To complete the look, a small bucket hat, like those found at Lock & Co.

-It's perfectly balanced, full of slightly old-fashioned character and elegance, even if perhaps more reserved for the more experienced.
-In the meantime, Sean Connery is stocking up on beautiful clothes and that's a good thing: the following decade will be more complicated for him.
+It's perfectly balanced, full of character and slightly old-fashioned elegance, even if perhaps more reserved for the more experienced.
+In the meantime, Sean Connery is stocking up on beautiful clothes and that's a good thing: the next decade will be more complicated for him.

-It's the story of a pen removed from the world: William Forrester might as well have been called JD Salinger.
-If the scenario is not very original, the filmmaker Gus Van Sant has many other assets, mainly of an aesthetic order.
+It's the story of a pen withdrawn from the world: William Forrester could just as well have been called JD Salinger.
+If the scenario is not very original, the filmmaker Gus Van Sant has many other assets, mainly of an aesthetic nature.

 sean connery forrester gus van sant cardigan scarf blue multicolor